-Credit Risk
+Credit risk

 Credit risk is considered to be the most significant and pervasive risk for the Group.
 The Group takes on exposure to credit risk, which is the risk that the counter-party to a financial transaction will fail to discharge an obligation causing the Group to incur a financial loss.
 Credit risk arises principally from financing (credit facilities provided to customers) and from cash and deposits held with other banks and financial institutions.
 Further, there is credit risk in certain off-balance sheet financial instruments, including guarantees, letters of credit, acceptances and commitments to extend credit.
-Credit risk monitoring and control is performed by the Risk Management Department which sets parameters and thresholds for the Group's financial instruments.
+Credit risk monitoring and control is performed by the Risk Management Department which sets parameters and thresholds for the Group's financing and off-balance sheet financial instruments.

-Considering this evolving situation of COVID-19, the Group has taken preemptive measures to mitigate credit risk by adopting more cautious approach for credit approvals thereby tightening the criteria for extending credit to impacted sectors.
-Payment holidays have been extended to customers, including private and SME sector, in line with the instructions of CBB.
+The Group has taken preemptive measures to mitigate credit risk by adopting more cautious approach for credit approvals thereby tightening the criteria for extending credit to impacted sectors.
 These measures may lead to lower disbursement of financing facilities, resulting in lower net financing income and decrease in other revenue.

-The risk management department has also enhanced its monitoring of financing portfolio by reviewing the performance of exposures to sectors expected to be directly or indirectly impacted by COVID-19 to identify potential Significant increase in Credit Risk (SICR).
+The risk management department has also enhanced its monitoring of financing portfolio by reviewing the performance of exposures to sectors expected to be directly or indirectly impacted by COVID-19 to identify potential Significant increase in Credit Risk (SICR)